-On the contrary, the tech divers will have a lot more times to enjoy, and even going down along the second wall.
+On the contrary, the tech divers will have a lot more time to enjoy, and even just by going down along the second wall.

 Our thoughts about diving at the Virgin drop diving spot.

-The sandy sloped wall down to 35 meters (115 feet) is where you will see eagle rays, sea turtles, as well as some reef sharks and school of fish.
+The sandy sloped wall down to 35 meters (115 feet) is where you will see eagle rays, sea turtles, as well as some reef sharks and schools of fish.